sindujaramaraj/app-developer-copilot/README.md

 # App Developer Copilot

 A VS Code extension that helps you create react-native mobile applications using Copilot.
+This is a preview version of the extension and works better with Claude models.

 ## Features